-At a meeting of the Paroch ial Church Council of.

-held at on the day of 20

-it was resolved:-

-1. That the PCC wish to (details of project)

-3. To indemnify the Guildford Diocesan Board of Finance from and against all legal costs and other expenses or liability incurred in connection with the transaction.

-4. The PCC confirms by this Resolution that independent professional valuations have been acquired and are available for submission to the Custodian Trustees - the Guildford Diocesan Board of Finance.

-Signed by Chairman

-PCC Member (1)

-PCC Member (2)
+At a meeting of the Parochial Church Council of held at on the day of20 it was resolve ed:- 1.
+That the P CC wish to (details of project) 2.
+To appoint Messrsas Solicitors to a act in connection with the sale/purchase/letting and to be responsible for payment o of their charges in connection therewith together with all Surveyors' fees and esta ate agents' commission.
+3. To indemn ify the Guildford Diocesan Board of Finance from and against all legal costs a nd other expenses or liability incurred in connection with the transaction.
+4. The PCC confirms by this Resolution that independent professional valuations have been a cquired and are available for submission to the Custodian Trustees - the Guildford Diocesan Board of Finance.
+Signed by Chairman PCC Member (1) PCC Member (2)